anDXSoftwares/AutoClicker/README.md

-# AutoClicker
+#  The Official anDX AutoClicker
-Our OP Auto Clicker
+This includes the Installer which then tells a link for the direct download